randyrossi/carousel/README.md

 # carousel
-Animated card carousel for selecting arcade games on linux desktop or raspberry pi
+An animated card carousel for selecting arcade games on linux or raspberry pi

 I wanted a simple arcade selection interface for my PiPlay.
 This program displays one image for each game in an animated carousel.
 The user moves the